-- Provision for disabled people, through its Equality and Diversity Strategy and Accessible Homes Strategy.
-Most provisions for disabled people are dealt with under the Building Regulations, which are separate from planning legislation.
-However, developers should be aware of these requirements throughout the design process. - The provision of public art through its Public Art Strategy.
-This aims to support PUSH cultural initiatives by promoting the highest standards of design for new development with integrated public art which in turn provides opportunities for community engagement and creative industries to participate in the economic growth of the area.

-The Council's strategies for these matters should be taken into account when preparing development proposals.
+- The provision of public art through its Public Art Strategy35.
+This aims to support PfSH cultural initiatives by promoting the highest standards of design for new development with integrated public art which in turn provides opportunities for community engagement and creative industries to participate in the economic growth of the area. - The Council's strategies for these matters should be taken into account when preparing development proposals.